Getting Started

 RIP(64) EIP(32) IP(16)

-stores the of the next instruction to be executed
+stores the offset address of the next instruction to be executed

 Stack Pointer